Cold seep: Fossilized records

 Cold seep deposits are found throughout the Phanerozoic geologic record, especially in the Late Mesozoic and Cenozoic.
-Notable examples can be found in the Permian of Tibet, the Cretaceous of Colorado and Hokkaido, the Palaeogene of Honshu, the Neogene of Northern Italy, and the Pleistocene of California.
+Notable examples can be found in the Permian of Tibet, the Jurassic Agoudim Formation of Morocco, the Cretaceous of Colorado and Hokkaido, the Palaeogene of Honshu, the Neogene of Northern Italy, and the Pleistocene of California.
 These fossil cold seeps are characterized by mound-like topography (where preserved), coarsely crystalline carbonates, and abundant mollusks and brachiopods.

 Environmental impacts

 Major threats that cold seep ecosystems and their communities face today are seafloor litter, chemical contaminants, and climate change.
 Seafloor litter alters the habitat by providing hard substrate where none was available before or by overlying the sediment, thereby inhibiting gas exchange and interfering with organisms on the bottom of the sea.
 Studies of marine litter in the Mediterranean include surveys of seabed debris on the continental shelf, slope, and bathyal plain.
 In most studies, plastic items accounted for much of the debris, sometimes as much as 90% or more of the total, owing to their ubiquitous use and poor degradability.

 Weapons and bombs have also been discarded at sea, and their dumping in open waters contributes to seafloor contamination.
 Another major threat to the benthic fauna is the presence of lost fishing gear, such as nets and longlines, which contribute to ghost fishing and can damage fragile ecosystems such as cold-water corals.

 Chemical contaminants such as persistent organic pollutants, toxic metals (e.g., Hg, Cd, Pb, Ni), radioactive compounds, pesticides, herbicides, and pharmaceuticals are also accumulating in deep-sea sediments.
 Topography (such as canyons) and hydrography (such as cascading events) play a major role in the transportation and accumulation of these chemicals from the coast and shelf to the deep basins, affecting the local fauna.
 Recent studies have detected the presence of significant levels of dioxins in the commercial shrimp Aristeus antennatus and significant levels of persistent organic pollutants in mesopelagic and bathypelagic cephalopods.

 Climate-driven processes and climate change will affect the frequency and intensity of cascading, with unknown effects on the benthic fauna.
 Another potential effect of climate change is related to energy transport from surface waters to the seafloor.
 Primary production will change in the surface layers according to sun exposure, water temperature, major stratification of water masses, and other effects, and this will affect the food chain down to the deep seafloor, which will be subject to differences in quantity, quality, and timing of organic matter input.
 As commercial fisheries move into deeper waters, all of these effects will affect the communities and populations of organisms in cold seeps and the deep sea in general.